Become a MRI Technician: Education and Career Roadmap

 Step 2: Participate in a Clinical Experience

 Students in an MRI program at the associate's degree level will be required to participate in a clinical experience at a hospital or medical clinic.
 This offers individuals an opportunity to work and learn under an experienced MRI technician.
-Students will begin to apply what they have learned in their coursework into a practical setting.
+Students will begin to apply what they have learned in their coursework to a practical setting.

 - Begin developing connections.
 Participating in a clinical experience can also lead to employment opportunities, so it's important to begin developing contacts in the field.
 Upon graduation, your clinical experience can lead to job interviews or employment.